Dr Dominic O'Key

 - 2016: Texts, Animals, Environments: Zoopoetics and Environmental Poetics, Universität Würzburg; Johannesburg Holocaust and Genocide Centre's workshop Confronting Difficult Pasts; Stockholms Universitet's workshop The Creaturely, The Human, The Global; Questions of Scale in Contemporary Literature, Universiteit Gent; Animal Biographies, Universität Kassel

 - 2015: Visualising the Animal, University of Cumbria; In October 2015 I was invited to the University of Manchester to discuss Werner Herzog's documentary Cave of Forgotten Dreams.
 You can listen to this paper here.

 - 2014: Reading Animals, University of Sheffield

-‘Animal Collectives: Nonhuman Narratology and the Promise of We-Narratives’, in Style (in preparation, forthcoming in 2020)
+‘Animal Collectives: Nonhuman Narratology and the Promise of We-Narratives’, in Style (forthcoming in 2020)

 Guest editor of 'Animal Borderlands', a special issue of parallax (vol. 26, no. 2, June 2020)

 'Herring Fisheries, Fish-Eating and Natural History in W. G. Sebald's The Rings of Saturn', in Literature and Meat Since 1900, ed. by Seán McCorry and John Miller (Palgrave Macmillan, 2019)

 'Postscript, Posthuman: Werner Herzog's "Crocodile" at the End of the World', in Animal Biographies, ed. by André Krebber and Mieke Roscher (Palgrave Macmillan, 2018), pp. 185-203.
 You can also listen to me discuss this paper on the Knowing Animals podcast here.